PYSTON7/MY-ROUTINE/README.md

 2. To view the project: https://pyston7.github.io/MY-ROUTINE/

 ## TEST DRIVEN DEVELOPMENT (PSEUDO-CODED TESTS)
-# Routine Constructor
+# Routine Planner:
-It should create a routine object with: activity (string) timeOfDay (string) completed (false by default) id (unique number)
+Routine test:"It should create a Routine object with an activity, timeOfDay, completed status, and id."
-It should be able to mark a routine as complete: markComplete() sets completed to true
+Routine Information Test:"It should return the routine activity and timeOfDay as a formatted string."
-# RoutineManager
+Routine Completeion Test:"It should set completed to true."
-It should store all routines in an array
+Routine Manager Test:"It should create a RoutineManager with an empty routines array."
-It should add a routine to the array
+AddRoutine Test:"It should add a routine to the routines array."
-It should remove a routine using its id
+FindRoutine Test:"It should return the routine with the matching id."
-It should mark a routine as complete using its id
+Mark Completion Test:"It should mark a routine as completed using its id."
-It should return routines based on time of day: morning afternoon evening
+Delete Routine Test:"It should remove the routine from the routines array."
 # UI (Basic Behavior)
 It should add a routine when the form is submitted
 It should display routines in the correct section